jourquin/Nodus/doc/services/services-workflow.md

 - Copy duplicates the selected service.
 - Delete removes the selected service.
 - Line view hides non-service links on the touched link layers so the selected service can be inspected in isolation.
+- Hide irrelevant layers is available only when Line view is checked.
+It also turns off complete link layers that contain no part of the selected service and node layers that contain none of the service link endpoints.
+Unchecking either option or closing the dialog restores the previous layer visibility.
 - Save writes all pending service changes to the SQL database and closes the dialog.
 - Cancel closes the dialog.
 If there are pending service changes, Nodus asks whether to discard them or save them.